-The following are very brief descriptions of each of six Kenosha County Board Committees and Joint Services.
-It does not encompass the full scope of their tasks and work.
+The following are very brief descriptions of each of six Kenosha County Board Committees and Joint Services Board.
+This does not encompass the full scope of their tasks and work.
 If you have specific questions, ask your Committee Chair for a more in-depth description of the committee.

-- Administration & Finance Oversees matters related to personnel and all matters related to finances, purchasing, budgets, and taxes - Human Services Oversees all matters relating to community health, aging services, Brookside Care Center, public welfare, child support, and the Department of Human Services - Joint Services Oversees the operation of Joint Services which include the Kenosha County Sheriff's Department, the Kenosha Police Department, Kenosha Fire Department, and various other law enforcement and emergency services. - Judiciary & Law Oversight of all matters related to law enforcement, court system, Sheriff's Department, Office of Juvenile Intake, Emergency Services, Medical Examiner, and District Attorney. - Legislative Oversight of all matters relating to the policies and rules of procedure of the County Board, intergovernmental relations and communications, proposed legislation, and Corporation Counsel Office. - Planning, Development, & Extension Education Addresses all matters related to land use planning, zoning, shore land and floodplain issues, subdivision control, sanitation, and Department of Planning & Development.
-In addition, oversees matters relating to the University of Wisconsin-Extension office. - Public Works & Facilities Oversight of matters related to highways, roads, county occupied buildings, dams, parks, recreation, and Department of Public Works.
+- Administration & Finance Oversees matters related to personnel and all matters related to finances, purchasing, budgets, and taxes - Human Services Oversees matters related to community health, aging services, Brookside Care Center, public welfare, child support, and the Department of Human Services - Joint Services\ Oversees the operation of Joint Services which includes the Kenosha County Sheriff's Department, the Kenosha Police Department, Kenosha Fire Department, and various other law enforcement and emergency services - Judiciary & Law Oversees matters related to law enforcement, court system, Sheriff's Department, Office of Juvenile Intake, Emergency Services, Medical Examiner, and District Attorney - Legislative Oversees matters related to the policies and rules of procedure of the County Board, intergovernmental relations and communications, proposed legislation, and Corporation Counsel Office - Planning, Development, & Extension Education Oversees matters related to land use planning, zoning, shore land and floodplain issues, subdivision control, sanitation, Department of Planning & Development, and Extension Kenosha County - Public Works & Facilities Oversees matters related to highways, roads, county occupied buildings, dams, parks, recreation, and Department of Public Works

-Joint Services is not an official committee of the Kenosha County Board, but rather a committee with representation from both the City and County of Kenosha.
+\Joint Services is not an official committee of the Kenosha County Board, but rather a board with representation from both the City and County of Kenosha.